sridharshini1/cloudnetworking-config-solutions/execution/03-security/Certificates/Compute-SSL-Certs/Google-Managed/README.md

 Before using this stage, ensure you have the following:

 1.  **Google Cloud Project:** A Google Cloud Project with billing enabled.
-2.  **Terraform:** Terraform (version 1.0.0 or later recommended) installed on your local machine or CI/CD environment.
+2.  **Terraform:** Terraform installed on your local machine or CI/CD environment.
 3.  **Google Cloud SDK (gcloud):** Authenticated with appropriate permissions to manage Compute Engine resources, specifically SSL certificates.
-Alternatively, a service account key with the necessary roles (e.g., "Compute Admin" - `roles/compute.admin`, or more granularly "Compute Security Admin" - `roles/compute.securityAdmin` and "Compute Network Admin" - `roles/compute.networkAdmin` if you are also managing related Load Balancing components).
+Alternatively, a service account key with the necessary role of a Security Admin. (`roles.SecurityAdmin`)
-    * Ensure the service account or user has permissions like `compute.managedSslCertificates.create`, `compute.managedSslCertificates.get`, `compute.managedSslCertificates.list`, and `compute.managedSslCertificates.delete`.
 4.  **Domain Ownership:** You must own or control the domain names you intend to secure.
 Google will perform domain validation to confirm your control before the certificate can be successfully provisioned and activated.
 This typically involves ensuring your domain's DNS records point to the IP address of the Google Cloud Load Balancer that will use this certificate.
 5.  **Configured Load Balancer (Recommended):** While this module provisions the certificate, the certificate itself becomes fully active and useful once associated with a Google Cloud External HTTP(S) Load Balancer's Target Proxy.
 Ensure your DNS A/AAAA records for the specified domains point to the load balancer's IP address.

 ## Usage and Execution Steps

-Follow these steps to use this Terraform module to create a Google Cloud Managed SSL Certificate:
+Follow these steps to use this Terraform module to create a Google Compute Managed SSL Certificate:

 1. **Create your configuration .tfvars files:**